Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: Results and Evaluation

 \section{Results and Evaluation}

-Here, we evaluate the computation results of the optimal and maximal $n$-soft domatic partitions with $n\in\{3,4,5\}$ and for $2400$ different $\lambda$-precision UDGs divided into two test sets $SG_1$ and $SG_2$ as described in the previous section.
+Here, we evaluate the computation results of the optimal and maximal $n$-soft domatic partitions with $n\in \{3,4,5\}$ and for $2400$ different $\lambda$-precision UDGs divided into two test sets $SG_1$ and $SG_2$ as described in the previous section.

 First, we start with solely discussing the results computed on $SG_1$.
-In Figure \ref{fig:res_opt}, we evaluate the median of the computation time of the optimal 3, 4 and 5-soft domatic partitions in dependence on the number of nodes $|V|$ of the given graphs.
+In Fig. \ref{fig:res_opt}, we evaluate the mean of the computation time of the optimal $3$, $4$ and $5$-soft domatic partitions in dependence on the number of nodes $|V|$ of the given graphs.

 The colours of the respective curves represent the expected average node degree of the given graphs.
 The dotted lines in between the drawn data points are added exclusively to improve the readability of the plots.